-The first component of $\w_A^*$, $A\mapsto (1+A^*A)^{-1/2}$, is the square root of the $(1,1)$-component of $\p_A$ and thus is graph-to-norm continuous.
-The second component $A\mapsto a^* = \f(A)^*$ is both Riesz-to-norm continuous (by the definition of the Riesz topology) and graph-to-strong continuous (by Proposition \ref{prop:f-g2s}).
-Therefore, the map $A\mapsto \w_A^*$ is both Riesz-to-norm and graph-to-strong continuous.
+The first component of $\w^*$, $A\mapsto (1+A^*A)^{-1/2}$, is the square root of the $(1,1)$-component of $\p_A$ and thus is even graph-to-norm continuous.
+The second component $A\mapsto \f(A)^*$ is graph-to-strong continuous by Proposition \ref{prop:f-g2s}.
+Therefore, the map $A\mapsto \w_A^*$ is graph-to-strong continuous.
 The multiplication map $(b,c)\mapsto b\cdot c$ is strongly continuous on uniformly bounded subsets of operators, and the norms of $\w_A^*$ and $u_A$ are bounded by $1$.
-It follows that the map $A\mapsto\V_A = \w_A^*\cdot u_A$ is both Riesz-to-norm and graph-to-strong continuous.
+It follows that the map $A\mapsto v_A = \w_A^*\cdot u_A$ is graph-to-strong continuous.
 This completes the proof of the theorem. \endproof

-\sub{Proof of Theorem \ref{Thm:RKF}.} By \cite[Theorem A]{Pr21}, the embeddings $\gR_K(H,H')\hookto\gR_F(H,H')$ and $\rR_K(H,H')\hookto\rR_F(H,H')$ are homotopy equivalencies.
-(This can also be shown directly without using results of \cite{Pr21}, but we do not include such a proof in this paper.)
-Therefore, it is enough to prove the first part of Theorem \ref{Thm:RKF}.
-The first part is independent of \cite{Pr21} and provides an alternative proof of one of the results of \cite{Pr21}, so we state it as a separate theorem.

-\begin{thm} Let $\Phi\colon\gR\to\rR$ be a map provided by Theorem \ref{Thm:Phi}.
-Then the restriction of $\Phi$ to the subspace of operators with compact resolvents is homotopy inverse to the identity map